A pop song or other piece of music is being played diegetically

 - Another non-Jeffster example: Chuck psyching Morgan up by humming The Imperial March, inspiring Morgan to join in.
 Cut to Morgan opening up a pair of doors, with the full Imperial March blaring in the soundtrack.

-- In a reverse of the trope, one episode of Twin Peaks came back from commercial (with the standard "bridging" music), which was then playing on the car stereo that the next scene faded in on.
+- In a reverse of the trope, one episode of series/Twin Peaks came back from commercial (with the standard "bridging" music), which was then playing on the car stereo that the next scene faded in on.

 - House has the last scene playing a song on House's iPod, then accidentally cutting to the Hava Nagila.
 Then, after turning off his iPod, the song returns as background music.